IndexCoop/ITIPS/ITIPS/ITIP-002.md

 This option implements a custom adapter for each index product and encodes the methodology directly in the smart contracts.
 This is the most decentralized, but also the least flexible option.
 For DPI, this means encoding the circulation supply calculation and max % weight of 25% in the smart contracts.
 For SMI, this will directly read the debt pool.

 ### General rebalance adapter that is standard across indices
 This option standardizes methodologist process to only providing % weights.
 The methodology is still calculated offchain (or in a separate smart contract for onchain data - potentially SMI).
-The contract will allowlist submitters who are only allowed by the operator and methodologist to submit % weights depending on the reblanace interval.
+The contract will allowlist submitters who are only allowed by the operator to submit % weights depending on the reblanace interval.
 This is then timelocked based on the methodology.
 For DPI, this is 7 days.
+The passed allocation can then be vetoed by the operator during the timelock period.
+If the period elapses with no veto then anyone can start the rebalance.

 |      | Custom index adapter                                                      | Percent-based rebalance adapter                                                        |
 |------|---------------------------------------------------------------------------|----------------------------------------------------------------------------------|